Last Updated 20/07/2021

 Sometimes we all like to stay somewhere a bit special.
-In Bangkok you can take your pick of the cheap hostels and guest houses or stay in any one of the huge chain hotels, we’ve done it all before and the experience has always been good and affordable.
+In Bangkok you can take your pick of the cheap hostels and guest houses or stay in any one of the huge chain hotels, we’ve tried many Bangkok hotels before and the experience has always been good and affordable.
 This time, for my 50th we wanted a memorable destination, somewhere that shouted “Bangkok” loud and clear.
 This is a city we love and we wanted a Thai feel to our accommodation.
 When we spotted The Old Capital Bike Inn, our minds were made up instantly.
 We had to stay there.
 Character, style, luxury, location, food, this place seemed to have everything we were looking for, plus the essential ingredient for us, a family suite.
-On arrival we were thrilled, here’s our full review of, and photos from, this extra special Bangkok hotel.
+On arrival we were thrilled, here’s our full Old Capital Bike Inn review, and photos from, this special Bangkok hotel.